 But that’s not all.
 By switching to CleanChoice Energy, you increase the demand for 100% wind and solar power in your area.
 CleanChoice Energy customers are helping us get off of dirty power sources and become more reliant on clean energy.

-Community Solar is a new way to receive the financial benefits of rooftop solar.
-The main difference is instead of paying to place expensive panels on your own roof, a group of households get together to support a centralized solar farm.
-That’s much more efficient than building hundreds of different rooftop systems, and it’s available to renters and homeowners who can’t get, or don’t want, rooftop solar for a number of reasons.
-Community solar offers many of the same financial benefits as rooftop solar, without the hassle of installation or maintenance of panels on your roof.
+Community Solar is a new way to receive some of the financial benefits of rooftop solar.
+The main difference is instead of paying to place expensive panels on your own roof, a group of households get together to support a centralized solar farm and, it’s available to renters and homeowners who can’t get, or don’t want, rooftop solar for a number of reasons.
+You can sign up for community solar here.

-There are three main benefits to Community Solar:
+There are three main benefits to community colar:

-Typical subscribers will save 5-10% off the amount of their membership subscription.
-So, for example, a typical subscriber who pays $90-$95 in monthly membership fees could receive $100 in credits against her utility bill.
+Typical subscribers save about 10% off their annual electricity costs by participating in community solar.
+For example, a typical subscriber who pays $90-95 for their monthly subscription in could expect to receive $100 in bill credits for that period.
 Over time, this can really add up.

-Actual savings will depend on the applicable utility rates as established by your Public Utility Commission (PUC), the actual production by the solar-electric farm, and the specific terms of your agreement.
-Of course, no one can predict the future, so savings cannot be guaranteed for all projects, although they are likely to occur.
+Actual savings will depend on the action production by the solar farm and the value of your bill credits over time as compared to the applicable utility rates established by your Public Utility Commission (PUC) and the specific terms of your subscription agreement.
+Of course, no one can predict the future, so savings are not guaranteed, although they are likely to occur.

-To be eligible for membership in a Community Solar farm, you must live within the same utility area as the location of the farm.
+To be eligible for membership in a community solar farm, you must live within the same service area as the location of the farm.
+Other conditions might also apply based on the specific rules in your state.
 Want to see if you’re eligible for membership at one of our farms?
 Please call us at 800-581-0702.

-No. Nothing will be installed at your house, and we maintain the system.
-There is no home improvement project required to join a Community Solar farm, nothing gets installed on your roof, and it doesn’t matter whether you own or rent.
+No. Nothing will be installed at your house, and the project owner maintains the system.
+There is no home improvement project required to join a community solar farm, nothing gets installed on your roof, and it doesn’t matter whether you own or rent.

 Your subscription agreement will be for a multi-year term.
+Most community solar projects are new and require upfront financing to build.
+Commitments from consumers like you help farms get built.
 Don’t worry, we have options for you if you move or want to transfer your membership to a new address.
 (See “What happens if I Move” below.)
 To learn more, call us at 800-581-0702.

-If you move within your utility’s service distribution territory, just let us know and we will reassign your subscription to your new address.
-If you are moving outside your utility’s service distribution territory, your agreement will allow you to either transfer your agreement (see below) or we will transfer your agreement on your behalf after a notice period and with an administrative fee.
+If you move within your utility’s service distribution territory, just let us know and we will transfer your subscription to your new address.
+If you are moving outside your utility’s service distribution territory, you can cancel without penalty.
+Review your subscription agreement for additional details.

-No. Your local utility will continue to supply your home with electricity just as it does now.
+No. Your local utility will continue to deliver electricity to your home just as it does now.
 You will not be changing your utility, energy supplier or the type of energy powering your home.

-You will continue to pay your power bill as you do now, but your total will be reduced by the value of the Community Solar credits generated during each billing cycle.
-We will invoice you for your Community Solar subscription and offer convenient electronic payment.
+You will continue to pay your electric utility bill as you do now, but your total will be reduced by the value of the community solar credits generated during each billing cycle.
+We will invoice you for your community solar subscription and offer convenient electronic payment.

 Yes.
 Each Community Solar farm has a unique agreement due to differences in each location.
 Specific terms, such as expected savings, will vary from farm to farm and are subject to change.
 It’s important to read the terms of your agreement carefully so you know all the specifics before signing up.